Course overviewCriminology and Psychology BSc (Hons) course overview

 British Psychological Society (BPS) accreditation leads to a Graduate Basis for Registration of the BPS (GBR) if you obtain at least a lower second class honours degree and successfully complete the psychology project in the third year of your degree.

-During your three-years, you will study in two research-based departments.
+During your three-year Criminology and Psychology BSc degree, you will study in two research-based departments.
 You will develop analytical and critical thinking skills, as well as study a broad range of fascinating topics.

 Develop core knowledge in biology, psychological theories, concepts in criminology, and research design.